kkotorov/dovenet/README.md

 ### Backend Demo
 Interact directly with the API endpoints to test functionality and see the backend in action:

-- **Postman Collection:** You can import the provided `DoveNet.postman_collection.json` to quickly test all endpoints.
 - Example `curl` requests:

 ```bash